a45hif/developer-docs/docs/evm-tutorials/metagraph-precompile.md

 ## Overview

-The metagraph precompile is a powerful tool that enables smart contracts to interact with the Bittensor network's metagraph data.
-It provides access to various metrics and information about neurons including stakes, ranks, trust scores, consensus values, and more.
+The metagraph precompile enables smart contracts to query metagraph data.
+It provides access to metrics on a subnets' miners and validators neurons, including stakes, ranks, trust scores, consensus values, and more.

 All functions in this precompile are view-only operations that don't modify state and consume minimal gas.